fancellu/play-sttp-examples/README.md

 By default the socks proxy is not used, look inside application.conf

-(localhost/9050 is for the Tor standalone socks proxy, 9150 is you rely on the Tor browser proxy)
+(localhost/9050 is for the Tor standalone socks proxy, 9150 if you rely on the Tor browser proxy)

 How to install Tor and create Tor hidden service on Windows